giodueck/punch-cpu/doc/isa/isa.md

 Normally the value to be added is 0, when adding either `ib` or `ia`, it is 1, and when adding either `db` or `da` it is -1.
 This value may also be specified as an immediate third operand when it should be different.

+##### Using PC
+When using PC as a destination register, the pipeline will be flushed and the instruction pointed to by the new PC will be loaded.
+This makes load instructions behave as a kind of branch instruction.

 #### Second class instructions
 Stack instructions are translated to load and store instructions with an address writeback.